machdyne/tc/chapters/electronics.md

 Electricity is the phenomenon caused by the presence and flow of electric charge.
 Key concepts include:

- - Voltage: The potential energy difference between two points in an electrical circuit, measured in volts.
+ - **Voltage**: The potential energy difference between two points in an electrical circuit, measured in **volts (V)**.
-- Current: The rate at which electric charge flows through a conductor, measured in Amperes (A).
+ - **Current**: The rate at which electric charge flows through a conductor, measured in **amperes (A)**.
- - Resistance: The opposition to the flow of current, measured in Ohms (Ω).
+ - **Resistance**: The opposition to the flow of current, measured in **ohms (Ω)**.

+### Electrons

+Electrons are tiny particles that are part of atoms—the things that make up everything around us, including you, your computer, and even the air we breathe.
+They are one of the smallest building blocks of matter and are found inside atoms.

+Each atom is made of smaller parts called protons, neutrons, and electrons.

+Protons and neutrons form the center of the atom, called the nucleus, while electrons move around the nucleus in a region called the electron cloud.

+### Electric Charge

+Electrons and protons have something called electric charge.
+You can think of it like an invisible magnet inside each particle that can either attract or repel other particles.

+- **Electrons** have a negative charge (-).
+- **Protons**, which are found in the center of atoms, have a positive charge (+).

+When two particles with opposite charges (like a proton and an electron) get close to each other, they stick together because opposite charges **attract** each other.
+But if you try to bring two electrons close together, they’ll **repel** each other because like charges repel.

+The movement of electric charges through a material is an **electric current**.
+Materials that allow the flow of electricity are called **conductors**, while materials that do not conduct electricity are called **insulators**.

 ### Ohm's Law

-Ohm's Law is a fundamental principle in electronics that describes the relationship between three key electrical quantities: voltage, current, and resistance.
+Ohm's Law is a fundamental principle in that describes the relationship between three key electrical quantities: voltage, current, and resistance.

 Ohm's Law states that in an ideal conductor, the electric current flowing through it is directly proportional to the potential difference (voltage) across its ends.
 Mathematically, Ohm's Law can be expressed as: